mark-claypool/saucer-shoot-dragonfly/README.txt

 1) Build, as appropriate for your platform (e.g., "make" on Linux, F7 on Windows from Visual Studio).

-Note!
-If using the full version of Dragonfly (with event filtering), uncomment the Makefile line:

- CFLAGS= -DREGISTER

 2) Run the game, as appropriate for your platform (e.g., "./game" on Linux, F5 on Windows from Visual Studio)